Covering : Dewsbury, Mirfield, Ravensthorpe, Thornhill Edge, Town Centre, Chickenley, Earlsheaton, Upper Hopton, Lower Hopton and surrounding areas.

 Dewsbury East Ward

-- Town Centre Drinkers and General ASB – We will, with colleagues at Safer Kirklees and community partners, conduct hi-visibility patrols, robustly enforce the Public Space Protection Order, and utilise Anti-Social Behaviour management tactics inclusive of dispersal powers when required to prevent further issues occurring.
+- Town Centre youth Anti-Social Behaviour / nuisance drinkers / begging we will, with colleagues at Safer Kirklees and the new Town Centre Police officers, conduct hi visibility patrols, robustly enforce the Public Space Protection Order, and utilise Anti-Social Management tactics inclusive of dispersal powers when required to prevent further issues occurring.

 Dewsbury South Ward